The brain is divided into three

-top of your spine.
+connects to the top of your spine.
 It maintains important body

-functions such as breathing, swallowing, digestion, eye movement and your heartbeat.
+functions such as breathing, swallowing, digestion, eye movement and

-they affect many of the functions mentioned above.
+are not, they affect many of the functions mentioned above.

-Click the Brain Stem button to read more about its functions and the affects
+Click the Brain Stem button to read more about its functions and the

-looks like a miniature brain.
+brain stem, and looks like a miniature brain.
 It helps control some

 automatic responses and behaviors, simple movements such as picking up

 A stroke in the cerebellum could cause a lack of

-Click the Cerebellum button to read more about its functions and the
+disorders.
+Click the Cerebellum button to read more about its

-bulky part of your brain.
+is the main, bulky part of your brain.
 This is where thinking and

 muscle control occurs.
-The cerebrum is made of two halves or hemispheres.
+The cerebrum is made of two halves or

-is called the dominant side.
-The dominant side is where written and
+developed and is called the dominant side.
+The dominant side is where

 hemisphere is dominant even if you are right handed.